 - Ending hunger is the shared responsibility of individuals, communities, the private sector, non-profits, faith-based organizations, and government;

 - Ending hunger is not a partisan issue;

 - Ending hunger requires both a strong safety net and policies that expand opportunity and reduce poverty;

-- The 2016 election provides an exceptional opportunity to make ending hunger, poverty and opportunity a higher political priority;
+- Elections provide an exceptional opportunity to make ending hunger, poverty and opportunity a higher political priority;

 - Therefore, we plan to work together to engage voters and candidates around the goal of ending hunger by 2030.